Macro Calculator - Custom Macronutrient Estimator

 Select Diet Profile

-Select a preset diet profile percentage (Balanced, High Protein, Low Carb / Keto, or Custom) and view your target macronutrient grams.
+Select a preset diet profile percentage (Balanced, High Protein, Low Carb / Keto, or Custom).
+The calculator converts this selection into targeted daily grams of protein, carbs, and fats, displaying them in the results panel.

 To calculate baseline body mass metrics for males, explore our BMI Men Calculator to evaluate general health scales.